 The Putnam Mathematical competition began in 1938 and is designed to stimulate a healthful rivalry in mathematical studies in the colleges and universities of the United States and Canada.
 The competition is open only to regularly enrolled undergraduates who have not yet received a college degree.

-Virginia Tech Regional Mathematics Contest
+Virginia Tech Regional Mathematics Contest - Not Running

 Mathematical Contest in Modeling (MCM)

 The handbook linked below provides detailed information on this prestigious competition, in which Virginia Tech teams have done very well in recent years.
 Outstanding Winners from the 2018 competition, Arianna Krinos and Aimee Maurais, are pictured at the top of the Undergraduate Research page.